ricsirigu/ricsirigu.github.io/src/data/blog/secure-by-design-hamster-wheel-of-pain/index.md

 The insecure path is too easy and the secure path is too dependent on memory, discipline, and manual review.

-And any security model that depends on everyone always remembering everything is not a model.

-It is hope and hope does not scale.
+Any security model that depends on everyone always remembering everything is not a model.
+It is hope, and hope does not scale.

 ## Secure by Design Is Not a Slogan